ehawb/diss/ramsey/README.md

   - `interactive = False` use the regular version of the bot.
 Some information about the tree search is still reported (visit counts for each node) but fewer details are seen.

-My goal was to train a reinforcement learning agent to generate Ramsey counterexamples.
-While I succeeded on a small scale by generating the well-known R(3, 3) counterexample of order 5, my code did not scale well to working with larger graphs.
-If you are curious about the details of my project, I encourage you to read my dissertation.

-## How to use the code